StephanieJF/spanglify/README.md

 ```
 require "spanglify"

-Spanglify.process("I like to party but I don't Like to dance.")
+Spanglify::Spanglify.process("I like to party, but I don't like to dance.")
+#=>"Me gusta to party, pero I don't like to dance."
 ```